Protect your Renters rights

 professionally cleaned.
 Again, you control the cost and

-you will have written proof of the work done (cleaning company
+you will have written proof of the work done (your cleaning company

 6. Do a written check-out summary with the landlord.
 Many times misunderstandings or improper charges may be avoided in this meeting.